techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 > __NOTE:__ If you do not have [Yarn](https://yarnpkg.com) installed (a JavaScript package manager), you will need to install and configure this.
 So, go to their [installation](https://yarnpkg.com/lang/en/docs/install/) page and follow the instructions for installing and configuring Yarn first.

-Lastly, you will need to install third party libraries (used to make the blog look nicer visually) with the following command:
+Lastly, you will need to install third-party libraries (used to make the blog look nicer visually) with the following command:

 ```bash
 yarn add @symfony/webpack-encore --dev